 … the habeas corpus act describes applicants for the writ as 'persons,' or 'parties,' who may be entitled thereto.
 It nowhere describes them as 'citizens,' nor is citizenship in any way or place made a qualification for suing out the writ, and, in the absence of express provision or necessary implication which would require the interpretation contended for by the district attorney, I should not feel justified in giving the words 'person' and 'party' such a narrow construction.(8)

-When Dundy decided to free Standing Bear, “neither a citizen nor a person” in the eyes of the U.S. government, Dundy broke with powerful convention and widespread public opinion.
-In so doing, he did not so much enlarge the moral circle as recognize that in the circle were many individuals counted as non-persons by the U.S. government.
-Dundy appropriately applied habeas corpus to correct the wrong.
-Once at liberty, Standing Bear returned to Nebraska and buried his son.(9)
+When Dundy decided to free Standing Bear, he was granting habeas corpus for the first time to a member of a group the U.S. Congress did not consider to be persons While the intent of the legislators clearly wasnot to include Native Americans, Judge Dundy looked at the facts about the individual before him and rightly applied the law to Standing Bear.
+His interpretation of the law no doubt surprised many breaking, as it did, with the law's framers’ interpretation of the facts.
+Nonetheless, Dundy clearly upheld the law as it applied to the facts before him.In his ruling,Dundy did not enlarge the moral circle; rather, he recognized that in the circle were many individuals that the legislative branch previously counted, prejudicially and erroneously,as outside the circle..
+Dundy’s application of habeas corpus corrected an unlawful detention.
+In freeing Standing Bear to return to Nebraska to buryhis son.(9) Dundy ruled on an important question that many wanted the legislature first to debate.
+Dundy, seeing what would happen to Standing Bear should Dundy defer to the machinations of the legislature, made a courageous decision.
+Few today would judge him to be on the wrong side of history.

 The three most widely accepted moral theories agree on Happy’s case